CorneelM21/Haptic-Interfaces-Parkinson-Tremor/README.md

 ### 3.1 Conceptual Framework & Component Selection
 The conceptual framework for our design relies on a modular, two-part system that can operate entirely independently:
-1. **Physical Haptic Interface:** We utilized the EduExo kit paired with an external EMG sensor to create an active tremor-suppression wearable.
-The EMG sensor was chosen to detect the user's muscle signals, allowing the system's control logic to differentiate between high-frequency unwanted tremors and lower-frequency intended movements.
-2. **Virtual Training Environment:** We used the Meta Quest 3 and Unity to build a safe, gamified assessment scenario.
-This allows the patient to practice pouring water into various-sized glasses while receiving real-time visual feedback via a virtual scoreboard.
+1. **Physical Haptic Interface:** The conceptual framework for our design relies on a localized, active haptic interface utilizing the EduExo kit.
+The primary objective of this project was to develop a wearable, robotic exoskeleton capable of estimating user movement intentions and providing active physical support.
+To achieve this, an external surface Electromyography (EMG) sensor was chosen as the primary input mechanism.
+This allows the system's control logic to read the electrical activity of the user's muscles and differentiate between resting states and deliberate movement.
+The Arduino Nano was selected as the foundational microcontroller due to its compact form factor, native analog-to-digital converters, and capacity to handle pulse-width modulation (PWM).
+For the output actuation, a servomotor was utilized.
+This specific motor features an integrated potentiometer, which acts as a joint angle sensor, allowing the system to form a closed-loop position controller by constantly comparing the desired angle with the motor's actual physical state.

+2. **Virtual Training Environment:** The primary objective of this part of the project was to develop a realistic, accessible, and standalone Virtual Reality (VR) pouring simulation for patient rehabilitation and training.
+To achieve this, the Unity 3D Engine was used as the foundational software environment.
+Unity provides a robust, built-in physics engine and modular C# scripting, which are essential for simulating realistic fluid dynamics, tracking particles, and managing object collisions in real-time.
+For the VR integration, the Meta Quest SDK was utilized.
+This SDK provides highly optimized, pre-configured interaction logic, such as hand-tracking and grab mechanics, which drastically accelerated and facilitated the prototyping phase.
+In order to use this SDK, a standalone Meta Quest headset was selected.
+This also has major advantages over a standard PC headset, as operating the application natively on the headset removes the constraint of physical cables, thereby maximizing accessibility, safety, and freedom of movement for patients during their rehabilitation exercises.

 ### 3.2 System Architecture